-Other elements included in the 2011 CMP are updates to the \$4 Vehicle Registration Fee (VRF) Program.
-The VRF Program, initially adopted in 2005 and continues until December 31, 2012, provides San Mateo County jurisdictions funding for the management of traffic congestion and stormwater pollution prevention.
-Measure M, an additional VRF which was approved by the voters in November 2010, imposes an annual fee of ten dollars (\$10) on motor vehicles registered in San Mateo County enabling C/CAG to generate an estimated \$6.7 million annually over the next 25 years to help fund transportation-related congestion mitigation and water pollution mitigation programs.
-(Chapter 11)

-The Measure M VRF Implementation Plan is added to the 2011 CMP in Appendix M.
+Other elements included in the 2013 CMP are updates to the Vehicle Registration Fee (VRF) Program.
+The \$4 VRF Program, initially adopted in 2005 provides San Mateo County jurisdictions funding for the management of traffic congestion and stormwater pollution prevention.
+The \$4 VRF Program ended January 2013.
+Measure M, an additional VRF approved by the voters in November 2010, imposes an annual fee of ten dollars (\$10) on motor vehicles registered in San Mateo County to help fund transportation-related congestion mitigation and water pollution mitigation programs.
+(Chapter 11) The most current Measure M 5-Year Implementation Plan is included in Appendix M.

-The Traffic Impact Analysis (TIA) Policy, which provides uniformed procedures to analyze traffic impacts on the CMP network, was added to the 2009 CMP.
+The Traffic Impact Analysis (TIA) Policy, which provides uniformed procedures to analyze traffic impacts on the CMP network, was added to the 2009 CMP and remains the same.
 The TIA Policy applies to all General Plan updates, Specific Area Plans, and modifications to the CMP roadway network.
-(Chapter 12 and Appendix L) (This page intentionally left blank)
+(Chapter 12 and Appendix L)